SpotIM/bundlewatch/README.md

     "reporter": ["grafana"]
     }

-3. add a script in package.json that will run bundlewatch from your bundlewatch.json, and check it locally with `npm run bundlewatch`:
+3. add a script in `package.json` that will run bundlewatch from your `bundlewatch.json`:

 ```
      ...